rubocop/rubocop-emacs/README.md

 (setq rubocop-check-command "rubocop --lint --format emacs")
 ```

-You can change the shell command used by `rubocop-autocorrect-*` commands via `rubocop-autocorrect-command`
+You can change the shell command used by `rubocop-autocorrect-*` commands via `rubocop-autocorrect-command`:

 ``` emacs-lisp
 ;; let's run all auto-corrections possible (by default it's only the safe ones) (setq rubocop-autocorrect-command "rubocop -A --format emacs")
 ```

+You can change the shell command used by `rubocop-format-*` commands via `rubocop-format-command`.

 ## Known issues